Welcome

 The borrower's right to redeem the mortgage and recover the property on repayment of the debt.

 Section 36 of the Administration of Justice Act 1970 allows the court to adjourn, stay, or suspend possession proceedings for a dwelling house if the borrower is likely to pay the sums due within a reasonable period.
-The court will consider the borrower's financial plan and ability to pay.
+The court will consider the borrower’s realistic budget, any proposals to spread arrears over time, and whether the mortgagor can maintain ongoing instalments.
+Section 8 of the Administration of Justice Act 1973 assists where principal is payable by instalments by clarifying how “sums due” should be assessed in residential cases.

 Worked Example 1.1